AllStarLink/ASL3-Manual/docs/basics/incompatibles.md

 tunnels or advanced VPN configuration may be asked under the "third-party apps" topic.

-Future improvements to ASL change change the node-authentication process will address this issue and is on the long-term engineering roadmap along with IPv6 support.
+Future improvements to ASL changing the node-authentication process will address this issue and is on the long-term engineering roadmap along with IPv6 support.